Chippi/Google-Freshify/README.md

 # Google Freshify
 ⭐️ Star us on GitHub — it helps!

 *Have you ever got old and non-relevant search results on google?
-YoloFilter was built to solve this annoying issue.*
+Google Freshify was built to solve this annoying issue.*

 Google Freshify is a quick & powerful date filtering extension for Google Search.
 Your date filter settings will be saved and ready for new searches on Google.